 What if Christianity did not invent marriage, rather just took a deep look at who the human person is and decided to be faithful – no matter how much “bad press” it got – to what it saw?
 What if the Church simply applied her stethoscope to the heart and started taking notes?
 What if what she heard was the heart’s visceral desire for a love that is unique, lasting, inextinguishable and ever-growing?

 Does this mean that it is easy?
 No. Does this mean we should judge or put pressure on people who don’t live up to this ideal?
 No, that just makes it worse.
 We should be understanding, encouraging, and first give witness that it can be lived.
 Does it mean that if you haven’t lived this, it’s all your fault?
 No. Doesn’t the prevalence of divorce and infidelity disprove what I am saying?
-No. On the contrary, the fact that many struggle to find this love in their relationships, only to break up and seek elsewhere proves that we are all indeed seeking for it.
+No. On the contrary, the fact that many struggle to find this love in their relationships, only to break up and seek it elsewhere, proves that we are all indeed seeking after it.
 Granted, some paths are better than others.

-We all bear wounds within, wounds that seem to want to quash not only the one who wounded us but the heart that was so exposed in the first place.
+We all bear wounds within, wounds that seem to want to quash not only the one who wounded us but also the heart that was so exposed in the first place.
 There is no fiercer hate than betrayed, wounded love.
 But the heart is stronger than the wounds – no exception.

 Sometimes we forget, however, that the strength of the heart is in its capacity to forgive, to reconcile, to heal.
 Grudges, blame, hatred, and disenchantment are understandable and comprehensible for a time, but if left to fester, they do nothing but weaken the heart.
 Many problems will remain, but if we have the courage to want to heal, they will lose their power over us and we will learn to live with them.
 Healing requires time and suffering.
 But it is the one path that will one day allow us to exclaim: “I have found my heart!”

-“All I want is (or I am at least content with) a love that is one-like-any-other, short-lived, spineless and degenerate.”
+“All I want is (or, I am at least content with) a love that is one-like-any-other, short-lived, spineless and degenerate.”

-Persuade me of that and I will consider admitting that the Catholic vision of marriage is “out of date.”
+Persuade me of that absurdity, and I will consider admitting that the Catholic vision of marriage is “out of date.”
 Before you do though, let’s take a deeper look at the 4 characteristics that I think are intrinsic to the very nature of love itself.

 Just moments before this shot was taken, the photographer, James Day said to Adrian (the husband): “I have a question for you, but I want you to tell the answer to Roslyn and not me.”
 I continued, “Out of the billions of people on the planet, you’ve chosen to spend the rest of your life with Roslyn.
 Can you tell her why?”
 The photographer goes on to say that, “In a matter of moments I could start seeing Roslyn’s eyes glisten, then the most beautiful tears streamed down her face.”